 The Classic Architecture Company, based in Salisbury, Wiltshire, was established by Peter in 1982.
-An Engineering graduate, Peter’s career began in the aircraft industry as an engineering apprentice with Rolls Royce Aero Engines.
+Peter is not a qualified Architect but an Engineering graduate, Peter’s career began in the aircraft industry as an engineering apprentice with Rolls Royce Aero Engines.
 But a passionate interest in house design and historic buildings led him into property development and building design.

 Peter’s enthusiasm for historic buildings has always been a strong influence on the practice.
 Even early on, his designs represented careful studies of historic architecture.
 This permeates through today in his inspiring work that blends contemporary and classic traditions with notable success.